 Superheat: The extra heat imparted to a vapor (steam) in heating it from a dry saturated condition.
 Also the corresponding rise in temperature.

-For more information and definitions, contact your local Clayton representative.
+For more information and definitions about steam boiler systems, contact your local Clayton representative.

 Call your local Clayton representative for information about PLC systems and process steam boilers when you are looking for industrial steam generators for sale and steam generator service.